THE SUNDERLAND SITE - PAGE 095

 A fast, iron hulled sailing ship.
 Per 1 (Wikipedia), 2 (data, paras 2 & 3), 3 [Ganges (1)], 4 (Miramar, link, you now must be registered to access).
 192 ft. long.
 With a figurehead representing 'Mother Ganges', a symbol of fertility.
 Initially owned 48/64 (75%) by James Nourse (1828/1897) & 16/64 (25%) by A. Sword ('Sword').
 Registered Greenock, Scotland.
 Commenced trading between Calcutta & Australia.
 'Sword' relinquished his shareholding in 1864, but I have not read who acquired it.
 Hired out to Tinne & Company, transporters of many commodities between Calcutta & Australia & also slaves!
 (Link 2 mentions rather Sandbach, Tinne & Company & does not refer to charter arrangements).
 Gained contracts for service India/Mauritius/West Indies & Fiji.
 4 voyages Calcutta to Trinidad with Indian indentured labourers.
 Travelled from British Guiana to Cape Town in 42 days.
 In 1876, the vessel was lengthened by 35 feet & became of 1161 tons.
 On Oct.
 14, 1881, the vessel was wrecked on the Goodwin Sands (English Channel 6 miles east of Deal, Kent), en route from Middlesbrough to Calcutta with railway iron, with the loss of 3 lives.
+A model of the ship is, I understand, in the model collection of Sunderland Museum.
 'Nourse' later owned another vessel of the identical name, also built (1882) in Sunderland.
 Anything you can add?

 A full rigged wooden clipper.
 And a most famous one.
 Per 1 (data).
 150.0 ft. long perpendicular to perpendicular, signal letters QBFJ.
 Built for J. R. Kelso, of North Shields.
 Engaged in the China tea trade.
 A number of voyages to London are listed at the link (thanks!) - from Far East ports of Canton, Hong Kong, Macao, Shanghai & Whampoa (outer port of Guangzhou, China), all with tea as the cargo.
 One trip from Macao to London in 1869 was completed in 101 days.
 An 1870 voyage (tea) from Amoy (Xiamen, China) to New York, was completed in 124 days.
 The vessel's rig was reduced to barque before 1870.
 Keelson replaced in 1871.
 In 1880, the vessel was sold to W. H. Ross & Co. of Liverpool.
 And in 1886 the vessel was sold to A. D. Westergaard, of Mandal, Norway, & renamed Bayard.
 (I did find a reference to 'Westergaard & Co.', of Oslo, Norway, (L. Hannevig) but it may not relate to A. D. Westergaard.)
 In Sep.
 1892, the vessel went missing in the N. Atlantic while en route from Wilmington, Delaware to Antwerp, Belgium.
 WWW data is most limited.
 Can you add anything? (built by William)